danomatika/ofxMidi/README.md

 ### Xcode

-* create a new group "ofxMidi" in the "addons" group
+* Create a new group "ofxMidi" in the "addons" group
-* drag these directories from ofxMidi into this new group: `ofxMidi/src` & `ofxMidi/libs`
+* Drag these directories from ofxMidi into this new group: `ofxMidi/src` & `ofxMidi/libs`
-  * in the Add dialog: add to your current project target, uncheck "Copy items if needed" & select "Create groups"
+  - In the Add dialog: add to your current project target, uncheck "Copy items if needed" & select "Create groups"
-  * if building for macOS, remove the src/ios & libs/pgmidi folder references
+  - If building for macOS, remove the src/ios & libs/pgmidi folder references
-  * if building for iOS, remove the src/desktop & libs/rtmidi folder references
+  - If building for iOS, remove the src/desktop & libs/rtmidi folder references
-* add the CoreMIDI framework to your project
+* Add the CoreMIDI framework to your project
-  * click on your project in the sidebar
+  - Click on your project in the sidebar
-  * select the Summary tab
+  - Select the Summary tab
-  * click the + under Linked Frameworks & Libraries
+  - Click the + under Linked Frameworks & Libraries
-  * search for and select the CoreMIDI.framework from the list
+  - Search for and select the CoreMIDI.framework from the list
-* add the following directories to your search path in your project's Project.xconfig file (See the Project.xconfig of the example project.):
+* Add the following directories to your search path in your project's Project.xconfig file (see the Project.xconfig of the example project):
 <pre>
 ../../../addons/ofxMidi/src
 ../../../addons/ofxMidi/libs/rtmidi